montecruiseto/scopemount/README.md

 *Note: Scopemount themes are up-to-date with Telescope v0.20.6*

-Scopemount is a set of free professional themes for Telescope.
+Scopemount is a suite of 21 beautiful themes for Telescope.
 [Telescope](http://www.telescopeapp.org/) is an open source Meteor app that makes it easy to launch communities.

 [![Imgur](http://i.imgur.com/8yYLXiY.jpg)](http://scopemount.startrack.io)